BiSSL: Enhancing the Alignment Between Self-Supervised Pretraining and Downstream Fine-Tuning via Bilevel Optimization: Experiments and Results

 \subsection{Downstream Task Performance}

-We first assess the impact of using BiSSL compared to the conventional self-supervised training pipeline by evaluating classification accuracies on the various specified downstream datasets.
-Table~\ref{tab:classification_accs_alldata_more_p_and_ft} report means and standard deviations of top-1 classification accuracies (or the 11-point mAP on the VOC2007 dataset), comparing results obtained from the conventional SSL pipeline with those achieved using the BiSSL pipeline.
-Table~\ref{tab:classification_accs_top5} of Section~\ref{app:top5} in Appendix~\ref{app:results} outlines the corresponding top-5 accuracies.
-The results reveal BiSSL significantly improves downstream performance on \(10\) out of \(12\) datasets, with no single result showing a decline in performance compared to the baseline.
-Moreover, classification accuracies achieved via BiSSL exhibit greater stability, as evidenced by consistently lower or comparable variances relative to the baseline.
+Table~\ref{tab:classification_accs_alldata_more_p_and_ft} reports means and standard deviations of \nobreak top-1 classification accuracies (or 11-point mAP on the VOC07 dataset), comparing results obtained from direct fine-tuning the pretrained backbone with those achieved by applying BiSSL prior to fine-tuning.
+We mark statistically significantly different accuracies with bold-font, with details on how the statistical significance tests are executed in Section~\ref{subsec:stat_sign_tests}.
+Table~\ref{tab:classification_accs_top5} of Section~\ref{app:top5} outlines the corresponding top-5 accuracies.
+For both pretext tasks, BiSSL significantly improves downstream performance on \(11\) out of \(12\) datasets, with no single result showing a decline in performance.
+Moreover, accuracies from BiSSL exhibit lower or similar variances than the baseline.
+Smaller gains on tasks like CIFAR10, VOC07, and Caltech101 may reflect their coarse-grained nature and input distributions being more similar to the pretext task, whereas fine-grained tasks with more distinct input distributions that require more specialized representations like CUB200, Aircrafts, and Pets, exhibit greater gains from BiSSL.